ssilverman/snowy-json/README.md

 16. Draft-07 or later, or unspecified, schemas:
     1. `then` without `if`.
     2. `else` without `if`.
+17. Draft-07 or earlier schemas:
+    1. `$ref` members with siblings.

 ### Doing your own linting